maudie/coursera-getting-cleaning-data/README.md

 The output will be two files: 'tidy_data.csv' and 'summary_stats.csv'

-tidy_data.csv
+train_test_combined.csv
 ---

-This file combines all test and training data.
+This file combines all test and training data into a single table.

 Column names for tidy_data.csv are: